‘Pushpa 2 – The Rule’ review: Allu Arjun is on fire in a punishingly long sequel

 Demi-god, ecocidal maniac, fashion icon, bedroom tiger, a permanent thorn in the side of his enemies – the smuggler steals the film from the others, which is easily achieved since the competition is weaker this time.

 Sukumar’s appetite for excess remains unsated even at the end of an overly long run-time.
 (A third movie, Pushpa – The Rampage, is on the cards.)
-The main element progress made from the previous movie is in terms of the characters of Pushpa and Srivalli.
+The main progress made from the previous movie is in terms of the characters of Pushpa and Srivalli.

 Rashmika Mandanna has several strong sequences to justify her presence in a narrative about and steered by Allu Arjun’s maverick gangster.
-Mandanna’s chemistry with Allu Arjun helps overcome the ickiness of some of their shared scenes.
+Mandanna’s chemistry with Arjun helps overcome the ickiness of some of their shared scenes.

 Arjun is on fire, displaying a ferocious commitment to executing the impossible.
-From using a burning shoulder to light a cigarette to bringing down a government to please his wife, Pushpa is always rivetting, like a burning carwreck in slow motion.
+From using a burning shoulder to light a cigarette to bringing down a government to please his wife, Pushpa is always rivetting, like a smouldering carwreck in slow motion.
 Arjun breathes life and purpose into a cartoonish character, traversing degrees of derangement with the same ease with which Pushpa crushes his rivals.